Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Benton, PA

-Lake Jean in Benton is often one of the first lakes to freeze, making it a go-to spot for winter fishing in NEPA.
+Lake Jean in Benton is often one of the first lakes to freeze in NEPA, making it a go-to spot for ice fishing.
 This 245-acre destination at Ricketts Glen State Park is known for reliable ice and scenic surroundings.
 Anglers find stocked trout, smallmouth bass, crappie and pickerel, ensuring plenty of action on the frozen water.

 Learn More